What Is a NACA Mortgage?

 → 90 days of bank statements for all accounts

-Step 4: Attend a NACA purchase workshop and search for a home
+4. Attend a NACA purchase workshop and search for a home

-After becoming qualified, you’ll attend a NACA purchase workshop.
-This workshop is one and a half hours and explains the process of searching for a home, addressing repair issues and the remaining steps leading up to closing.
-Upon completing the Purchase Workshop, you’ll receive the NACA qualification form, choose a real estate agent and officially begin home shopping.
+After completing the purchase workshop, you’ll receive the NACA qualification form, find a real estate agent and officially begin home shopping.
 Borrowers can use in-house real estate agents or any agent of their choice.

-Step 5: Get a property qualification letter
+5. Get a property-specific letter

-Step 6: Get a home inspection
+6. Get a home inspection

 Once the purchase and sale agreement is finalized, you’ll get the home inspected by a NACA-approved home and pest inspector.
 The inspection process ensures that the home is safe and meets NACA requirements.
-In some cases, NACA’s Home and Neighborhood Development (HAND) department will work with you to address necessary repairs.
+In some cases, NACA’s Home and Neighborhood Development (HAND) department will work with you to manage necessary repairs.

-Step 7: Meet with your mortgage consultant and submit documents
+7. Meet with your mortgage consultant and submit documents

 You’ll need to provide the following during this step: